kaputnikGo/QTaudio/README.md

 **TODO**

-Audio file (ogg) included but for some reason wont play at button click.
+Audio file (ogg) included but for some reason wont play at button click.<br />

-volume bars in app and do some GUI already.
+volume bars in app and do some GUI already.<br />

-different routing buttons for phone calls etc.
+different routing buttons for phone calls etc.<br />

 **NOTES**